-Hurricane Florence makes landfall, set to inundate Carolinas
+Much of Carolinas awash after Hurricane Florence moves in

 Emergency declarations were in force in Georgia, South and North Carolina, Virginia, Maryland and the District of Columbia.

-“I had a lot of fear initially but I’m glad to be inside and safe,” said Zelda Allen, 74, a retired tax accountant from Hampstead, North Carolina, who was riding out the storm at Wilmington’s Hotel Ballast with her husband.

-“I’m worried about what I might find when I go home, though,” she said.
+Florence was one of two major storms on Friday.
+In the Philippines, evacuations were under way with Super Typhoon Mangkhut expected to hit on Saturday in an area impacting an estimated 5.2 million people.

-Reporting by Ernest Scheyder; Additional reporting by Gene Cherry in Raleigh and Brendan O'Brien in Milwaukee; Editing by Bernadette Baum and Nick Zieminski
+Additional reporting by Gene Cherry in Raleigh; Scott DiSavino in New York; Makini Brice in Washington; Andy Sullivan in Columbia, South Carolina; and Brendan O'Brien in Milwaukee; Writing by Bill Trott; Editing by Bernadette Baum and Nick Zieminski